MedReleaf Prescriber Program

 The MedReleaf Concession Scheme (MCS)

-To provide easier access for Australians* to our plant-based medicines, MedReleaf Australia is proud to announce the launch of a patient concession scheme for doctors to prescribe to qualified patients.
+To provide easier access for Australians*, MedReleaf Australia is proud to offer a concession scheme for doctors to prescribe to qualified concession cardholders

 *The MedReleaf Concession Scheme (MCS) is only available to the following cardholders†

 † Note: Concession and health care card holders must have an active Centrelink Customer Reference Number (CRN).
 Cardholders only (not their dependents listed on the card) are entitled to the concession prices.